rr-learning/disentanglement_dataset/README.md

 index = object_color * 115200 + object_shape * 28800 + object_size * 14400 + camera_height * 4800 + background_color * 1600 + horizontal_axis * 40 + vertical_axis
 padded_index = index padded with zeros such that it has 6 digits.

+If you use python, this means that once the data is loaded into a numpy array you can use array.reshape([4,4,2,3,3,40,40]) to obtain an array where each dimension corresponds to a factor.

 For more details on the dataset please consult _[TODO: link to arxiv]_.
 For loading the dataset you may make use of the python scripts in this repository.

 ## Links to datasets